jamii/imp/diary.md

 ```

 It required tweaking a couple of things elsewhere.
 Most notably, I changed event push to take account of unique keys properly, so that I only ever store the last chosen relation here.

+### 2016 Nov 8

+Got most of the way towards making the tables editable, but got bogged down in the details of passing data back and forth between Julia and the browser.
+I didn't really think through events properly.